I am a postdoctoral researcher at Department of Statistics & Data Science, Carnegie Mellon University, hosted by Dr. Kathryn Roeder and Dr. Jing Lei.

 Most of my methodology works have a companion R package.
 I also mix in some C++ to improve the computational efficiency when needed.
 It is hard to keep the package information up-to-date in peer-reviewed publications so I list them here for your ease of reference.

-Sieve on R CRAN:
+Sieve.
+R CRAN:

 Tianyu Zhang and Jing Lei.
 “Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data.”